 How to get to Lost city of the Incas Machu Picchu?

-In recent years the number of people visiting Machu Picchu increase and I am not surprise.
+In recent years the number of people visiting Machu Picchu has increased and I am not surprised.

-It is spectacular to see the city on the top of the hill, made in the incredible way, surrounded by beautiful landscapes.
-The access to Machupicchu is controlled and there are limits of visitors who can entry these archaeological sites per day.
-The ruins are opened from 6 am till 5 pm and if you plan a trip to Machu Picchu I highly recommend you to be there at 6 am.
+It is spectacular to see the city on the top of the hill, surrounded by beautiful landscapes.
+The access to Machupicchu is controlled and there are a limited number of visitors who can enter this archaeological site per day.
+The ruins are opened from 6 am till 5 pm and if you planning a trip, I recommend you get there as early as possible.

 There are a lot of possibilities to reach this famous place.
-You can go there on foot – choosing different roads depends on your time, likes and dislikes, energy, physical condition, or you can go there by bus or train.
+You can go there on foot – (choosing your route depends on your time, likes and dislikes, energy, physical condition), or you can go there by bus or train.
 You can organize the trip on your own or with a company.

 Exploring Machupichu on your own

-All roads to Machu Picchu is possible to do on your own, except Inca Trail, which is possible to organize only through travel agency who has the permit to do this tour.
+All roads to Machu Picchu are possible to do on your own, except Inca Trail, which is possible to organize only through a travel agency who has been permitted to do the tour.

-And here among others you can choose between Salkantay trek or Inca Jungle trek.
-It is also possible to do a trekking from Ollantaytambo, or better from so called km 82 near Ollantaytambo to Aguas Calientes.
+However solo you can choose between Salkantay trek or Inca Jungle trek.
+It is also possible to do a trek from Ollantaytambo or better from the so-called km 82 near Ollantaytambo to Aguas Calientes.
 The hike will take you some hours 6-8 or more (depends on your walking skills), but is easy to do.
 You just need to follow the path which is situated near railway tracks going through a beautiful valley.
-The landscapes are very nice, with snowy peak of Veronica.
+The landscapes are very nice, with the snowy peak of Veronica in view.